A group of graduates from the Masters of Psychology program at the Class of 2026 ceremonies

 • Why you are applying to this specific program at Stan State, rather than a similar program at Stan State, or at another university.

-If you completed courses at another university (other than Stanislaus State) that you believe satisfy the prerequisite equivalencies, you may upload a course syllabus for each course here for consideration.
+If you completed courses at another university (other than Stanislaus State) that you believe satisfy the prerequisite equivalencies, you may upload a course syllabus for each course here for review.

 1. A description of a sample problem you might choose as a thesis.